Film

 Here Are 11 Essential Movie Musicals to Prepare You for the Release of 'Wicked'

 Movie musicals are back—in a big way.
 On Nov.
 22, Wicked, starring Cynthia Erivo and Ariana Grande, will be released in theaters across the U.S. And that’s not the only song-and-dance hitting a big screen near you.
-The End, starring Tilda Swinton, which came out earlier this fall, is a postapocalyptic musical about a rich family living in a converted salt mine.
+The End, starring Tilda Swinton, which comes out this December, is a postapocalyptic musical about a rich family living in a converted salt mine.
 Meanwhile, the newly released Emilia Pérez follows the story of a Mexican lawyer (Zoe Saldaña) tasked with helping a notorious cartel boss (Karla Sofía Gascón) transition.

 The musical genre may not be for everyone, but it may also be for more people than you think.
 Here, we’ve pulled together a list of 11 trailblazing and wildly different films that not only defined the genre, but also paved the way for what’s to come.
 From jazz-age extravaganzas to quirky, campy celebrations and modern classics, these films challenge conventions and push boundaries, showing us just how transformative the musical can be.